On Scaling Properties for a Class of Two-Well Problems for Higher Order Homogeneous Linear Differential Operators: Introduction

 \item \underline{Lower scaling bounds for $d\geq 2$}.
 Let $d\geq 2$, $A-B = e_1^{\odot l_1} \odot e_2^{\odot l_2} \odot \cdots \odot e_d^{\odot l_d}$ such that $\sum_{j = 1}^{d} l_{j} = m$ and $F_{\lambda}:= \lambda A + (1-\lambda ) B$ for some $\lambda \in (0,1)$.
 Then there exist $C>0$ and $\epsilon_0>0$ (depending on $d, m, \Omega$ and $\epsilon_0$ also depending on $\lambda$) such that for $L:=\max\limits_{j\in\{1,2,\dots,d\}}l_j$ and for any $\epsilon \in (0,\epsilon_0)$

 \end{itemize} \end{thm}

-Let us comment on the assertions of the theorem: Firstly, we remark that the scaling laws in Theorem \ref{thm:scaling_2D_new} represent a \emph{new} class of scaling laws for the two-well problem for higher order, linear differential operators.
-Secondly, this class of operators systematizes the observations from \cite{CC15} and \cite[Section 3.4]{RRT22} in which a non-$\epsilon^{\frac{2}{3}}$-scaling behaviour emerges and which is determined by the \emph{vanishing order of the associated symbols} on the unit sphere.
-We also mention that for this class of differential operators modelled on generalizations of the gradient and symmetrized gradient, our results from Theorem \ref{thm:scaling_2D_new} do not cover all possible settings of $A,B $ such that $A-B \in \Lambda_{\A}$.
+Let us comment on the assertions of the theorem: Firstly, we remark that the scaling laws in \cref{thm:scaling_2D_new} represent a \emph{new} class of scaling laws for the two-well problem for higher order, linear differential operators.
+Secondly, this class of operators systematizes the observations from \cite{CC15} and \cite[Section 3.4]{RRT23} in which a non-$\epsilon^{\frac{2}{3}}$-scaling behaviour emerges and which is determined by the \emph{vanishing order of the associated symbols} on the unit sphere.
+We also mention that for this class of differential operators modelled on generalizations of the gradient and symmetrized gradient, our results from \cref{thm:scaling_2D_new} do not cover all possible settings of $A,B $ such that $A-B \in \Lambda_{\A}$.
 Indeed, our choices of $A-B$ form a basis of the wave cone and yield the scaling behaviour on these basis vectors.
 This however \emph{does not} yield the scaling behaviour of a general element in the wave cone.
 We seek to return to this in future work.
+Finally, let us comment on the constraints in the upper bound constructions in \cref{thm:scaling_2D_new}.
+The condition that $\lambda = \frac{1}{2}$ provides strong symmetry properties.
+In particular, it allows for both odd and even reflections of certain building block constructions (see \cref{lem:UnitCell}).
+For general $\lambda \in (0,1)\setminus \{\frac{1}{2}\}$ only weaker replacements (of odd reflections) are available which do not allow for an immediate generalization to an arbitrary choice of $\lambda \in (0,1)$ and general tensor order.
+We further remark that providing matching upper bound constructions in higher dimensions $d>2$ leads to new technical difficulties even in the case of the model operators.
+Indeed, in this case one would need to ensure the validity of the prescribed Dirichlet data on \emph{all} sides of the cube.
+The construction given in this article only achieves the boundary datum on four sides, and would thus have to be modified correspondingly to achieve an admissible deformation in higher dimensions.
+To account for this, ``rotation-type'' arguments have been introduced in \cite{RRT23,RTrib22} to match the Dirichlet data on all faces.
+It is expected that -- at the expense of additional technicalities -- similar ideas could also be of relevance in our context for the model operators under consideration.
+Finding matching upper bound constructions under the given strong Dirichlet conditions for general operators \emph{beyond} model settings however remains a major challenge.